Marannix/Trava/README.md

 I created the UI of the venue fragment which displays the category icon, the name, address and post code of the venue.

+The selected city is stored inside the shared preference where it can be retrieved by the venue fragment.

 A loading spinner was added to indicate network calling so the user is aware something is happenning in the background.

 I then created test regarding the data and view of the venues